playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

 	try {
 		// Attempt to write a new log file.
 If this fails, save the error to the `err` variable await writeFileAsync(`/logs/${Date.now()}`, jsonString);
-	} catch (e) {
+      // Catch any errors and keep them as the `e` variable to assign to `err` later } catch (e) {
 		err = e;
 	}